christopher-william/capstone-q3-sunrn/README.md

 ## GET /hsp

-get all citys in the database
+get all ufs in the database

 ### Response Return